 The savings shipping by sea are usually not worth it.
-Shipping by sea from Canada to Europe you are looking at about $800+ and an uncertainty factor at when the bike will arrive at port, and you may be responsible for storage fees at the destination if you are no there exactly when the bike arrives.
-By air freight, you are looking at about $1000 to $1300 one way, depending if you ship your motorcycle crated as non-hazardous (battery and gas removed), or strapped to a pallet for example as hazardous (with battery and some gas).
-Note that return shipping back to (for example) Canada, may be expensive.
+Shipping by sea from Canada to Europe you are looking at about $800+ and an uncertainty factor at when the bike will arrive at port, and you may be responsible for storage fees at the destination if you are not there exactly when the bike arrives.
+By air freight, you are looking at about $1000 to $1300 one way if you get a good deal, depending if you ship your motorcycle crated as non-hazardous (battery and gas removed), or stood up and strapped down to a wooden pallet provided at the airport, and labeled as hazardous (with battery and 1/4 tank of gas or less).
+Note that return shipping back to (for example) Canada, may be expensive, often even more expensive.
 You may find that shipping back to Canada costs double the cost to ship from Canada.
 Air Canada had a promotion a while ago where you could ship your motorcycle to Europe for under $1000, but return shipping was about double that.
-Usually shipping hazardous is your best bet as it will cost perhaps only $80 extra and you save yourself the trouble of the crate, battery purchase and jerrycan issues.
-This does not include the customs clearance at the other end which may run you about $200.
+Usually shipping hazardous is your best bet as it will cost ~ $80 extra and you save yourself the trouble of the crate, battery purchase and getting gas issues.
+This does not include the customs clearance at the other end which may run you about $200+.

-For additional information I find searching Horizons Unlimited and ADV Rider indispensable.
+For additional information or specific countries for shipping to and from, I find searching Horizons Unlimited and ADV Rider indispensable.

 Step by step what you need to do:

-- Get quotes, choose an airline and decide on arrival dates
+- Get quotes, choose an airline, sort out dates and times

 - Get your bike ready with the luggage mounted (if luggage allowed).